Procurement Process Optimization with Python

 Initial Guess

-Unlike Linear Programming, we need to provide an initial vector of a potential solution to the algorithm for the first iteration to initiate it.
+Unlike Linear Programming, we need to provide an initial vector for a potential solution to the algorithm in the first iteration.

-Here, we’ll assume that 2 replenishments per year for all SKUs could be a good candidate.
+Here, we’ll assume 2 replenishments per year for all SKUs is a viable option.

 Solve